AarryaSaraf/Compilers-CSE302-/README.md

 ## !
 Extra Experimental !: SCCP Optimization

 Because I was bored I implemented SCCP from the dataflow project proposal.
 The code can be found in `lib/dataflow.py`.
 The SCCP can be activated using the `-O5` option.
+In addition to the static computations outlined in the project proposal we can also handle a bit more complex cases like:
+1. Identities like `%x = add %y 0` or `%x = div %y 1` are treated as copies (i.e. replaced by renames).
+2. We can also interpret `%x = sub %y %y` as `%x = const 0`.
+3. Divisions or multiplications by a power of 2 are optimized to shifts.
-The real kick comes in after we apply block coalescing after this step.
+A real improvement comes when we combine the static jump evaluation with block coalescing after this step.
+This will then really get rid of long jump chains that are now statically known.
 We can reduce the example of `examples/bigcondition2.bx` to just a simple call to print using this.
 If you want to combine SCCP with Register allocation you need to use `-O6`.
+This required some changes in the assembly generation to be able to handle instructions with constants in them in all cases but is otherwise a drop-in module.

 ## Tying it all together